Europa League: Frankfurt win in Portugal, ties for Gladbach and Wolfsburg | DW | 03.10.2019

 Evan N'Dicka's first half header was enough to earn Frankfurt their first points in the Europa League this season.

-Vitoria could have been awrded a penalty after an untidy challenge by Martin Hinteregger, and Filip Kostic saw a shot cleared off the line when he should have scored.
+Vitoria could have been awarded a penalty after an untidy challenge by Martin Hinteregger, and Filip Kostic saw a shot cleared off the line when he should have scored.

 Frankfurt held on for the win though and sit three points behind group leaders Arsenal.